This user agreement will be effective on January 12, 2023.

 - If your Dropp account is subject to a hold, limitation or reserve.

 If your Dropp account is closed for any reason your account will be canceled.

 You can link or unlink certain payment methods such as a debit card, credit card, or a U.S. bank account to your Dropp account.
 Please keep your payment method information current (e.g. credit card number and expiration date).

 Money Sent to You on Dropp

-To hold a Dropp balance and use money sent to you for Dropp payments to authorized merchants, we must verify the required identifying information you provide to us.
-The required identifying information for a personal account is your name, email, and phone number.
+To hold a Dropp balance and use Dropp for payments to authorized merchants, we must verify the required identifying information you provide to us.
+The required identifying information is:

-We combine your money with the Dropp money of other Dropp users and hold it in a custodial account for the benefit of our account holders.
+We combine your money with the money of other Dropp users in an omnibus account for the benefit of our account holders.
 These pooled amounts are held apart from our corporate funds, and we will neither use these amounts for our operating expenses or any other corporate purposes nor will we voluntarily make these amounts available to our creditors in the event of bankruptcy.

-Adding Money to and Transferring Money out of Your Dropp Account
+Adding Money to and Refunding Money out of Your Dropp Account

-If we have verified the email and phone number that you provide to us, Dropp may offer you the ability to add money to your Dropp balance from a credit card or ACH transaction.
+If we have verified the e-mail and phone number that you provide to us, Dropp may offer you the ability to add money to your Dropp balance in US Dollars from a credit card or ACH transaction.